rhysbrettbowen/functional-closure/README.md

 ## func.map ##

-a curried function where first element is the mapping function and second is the list to map.
+a curried function where first element is the mapping function or string lambda and second is the list to map.

+## func.lambda ##

+transforms a string to a function, put in x as the passed in arg